cladera/videojs-stereopanner/README.md

 		...
 ```
 ##Usage
-After load video-js enable StereoPanner calling the plugin init:
+After loading video-js enable StereoPanner calling the plugin init:
 ```js
 videojs('myvideo').stereopanner();
 ````
-Additionally you can pass which track you want listen to first.
+Additionally you can select the which track you want to listen to first.
 The starting default is 'left':
 ```js
 videojs('myvideo').stereopanner({starting:'right'});
 ```